Frequently Asked Questions

 4. Can I get a divorce based on irreconcilable differences?

 To get a divorce in Maryland, you must have a ground for divorce.
-The state of Maryland does not recognize irreconcilable differences as a ground for divorce.
-With the passage of a more recent law, parties may now get a divorce based on a separation that has lasted for at least one year, or, if they have a signed separation agreement resolving all marital issues, by mutual consent, which has no required separation period.
+As of October 1, 2023, irreconcilable differences is a ground for divorce in Maryland.
+You must be able to prove that the marriage is irreparably broken and you should not be sleeping in the same bed or having sexual relations, but you can be living in the same home.
+With the passage of more recent law, in addition to irreconcilable differences, you can get divorced based on a separation that has lasted for at least six months, or, if they have a signed separation agreement resolving all marital issues, by mutual consent, which has no required separation period.

 5. What are the grounds for divorce?

-Maryland has “no-fault” and “fault” grounds for divorce.
-The no-fault grounds are separation for one year and mutual consent.
+Maryland now has only “no-fault” grounds for divorce.
+The no-fault grounds are separation for six months, irreconcilable differences, and mutual consent.
 These involve the following:

-• Separation for one year: To get a divorce based on a one-year separation, the parties must have been separated for 12 months with the intention of ending their marriage.
+- Separation for six months: To get a divorce based on a six month separation, the parties must have been separated for 6 months with the intention of ending their marriage and they cannot cohabit with each other or have sexual relations, and there must be no hope or expectation of a reconcilaition.

 6. Can I get a divorce if my spouse and I are not sharing a bedroom but live in the same house?

-Most grounds for divorce require the parties to live in separate houses.
-To get a divorce based on the grounds of one-year separation, desertion or constructive desertion, the parties must be separated.
+Yes, you can if you can prove irreconcilable differences or you have a signed Separation Agreement resolving all issues arising from the marriage and then you can get divorce based on mutual consent.
+Only the ground of six month separation requires the parties to live in separate houses.
+To get a divorce based on the grounds of six month separation, the parties must be separated.
 That means that they cannot live under the same roof, even if one stays in the basement and the other lives in the main part of the house.
-A divorce can be granted to parties who still live under the same roof if the grounds for divorce are mutual consent, adultery or cruelty.
+A divorce can be granted to parties who still live under the same roof if the grounds for divorce are mutual consent or irreconcilable differences.

 7. If my spouse and I do not have grounds for an absolute divorce, can I get any help from the court?